Benefits of keeping email list clean

 Bonus [Resubscribe Email]

-#Pro Tip: Run welcome series again on the subscribers those were dormant.
-It's more like a
+Pro Tip: Run welcome series again on the subscribers who were dormant.
+It’s more like a

 For people resubscribing, we should run a welcome series again.
-Keep them excited on the journey and introduce to brand again.
+Keep them excited on the journey and introduce them to the brand again.

-As you can see, keeping email list clean is less work then we all think.
+As you can see, keeping an email list clean is less work than we all think.

 We just need to set it up and keep it running.
 Some minor tweaks might be required, but more or less it will run on it own.